Ineichen-Group/StudyTypeTeller/README.md

 2. We read the test set ([6-2-2_all_classes_enriched_with_kw/test.csv](data%2Fdata_splits_stratified%2F6-2-2_all_classes_enriched_with_kw%2Ftest.csv)).
 3. For each title, abstract, and eventually keywords (kw) in the test set and for each prompting strategy, we send an individual GTP query and retrieve the predicted class.
-4. We save the predictions in [predictions](models%2Fgpt%2Fpredictions).
+4. We save the predictions from the classifiaction in [predictions](models%2Fgpt%2Fpredictions).

 ## Multi-label classification
-In this setup we directly want to classify the abstracts into one of the 14 class types.
+In this setup we directly want to classify the abstracts into one of the 15 class types.
+Please note however that in the final evaluation we only considered 14 of the classes, excluding Animal-systematic-review.
+This was due to the very low amount of annotated data.
 1. The relevant prompts are in [prompt_strategies.json](models%2Fgpt%2Fprompts%2Fprompt_strategies.json).
 An example prompt is given below:
 ```bib